 • Students receiving homebound instruction are counted as present

 If your child is sick or going to be late, please let your child’s elementary school know by 9:00 am.
-This process provides additional safety and security for the children.
+If your child is marked absent or tardy a phone call will be made via computer to the parents/guardians.
+These processes provides additional safety and security for the children.

 IMPORTANT NOTE: A maximum of ten days of cumulative lawful absences, verified by parental notification, may be permitted during a school year (as specified in Pennsylvania School BEC 24 P.S.
 13-1327).
 All absences and tardiness beyond ten cumulative days require an excuse note from a physician.